ImanHosseini/d3crypt0r/README.md

 Iman Hosseini - Karthik Venkatesh <br>
 For technical report see the /report directory. <br>

+# Instructions
+The executables are in Release directory.
+Python version requires Python 3.7+ and for C++ version try the relevant folder for your architecture and operating system.
+After executing the binary, input the cipher to stdin. (no space between characters, no more/less characters)

 # Timeline
 9/17: There is a python implementation of the algorithm (encryption and decryption) plus some starter cpp code <br>
 10/5: Everything is done, only finishing up on the report.
+10/7: Project Submitted